 1. Participation in the group

-- You control, and are ultimately responsible for, what, how much, and when you tell the group about yourself.
+- You control, and are ultimately responsible for, what, when, and how much you tell the group about yourself.
 The more you become involved, the more you are likely to benefit.

 - Many people are helped by listening to others and thinking about how what others are saying might apply to themselves.